zlogic/mendix-docs/content/en/docs/deployment/private-cloud/private-cloud-cluster/_index.md

 ### Delaying App Shutdown {#termination-delay}

-In some situations, shutting down a replica immediately could cause isses.
+In some situations, shutting down a replica immediately can cause isses.
 For example, the [Azure Gateway Ingress Controller](https://azure.github.io/application-gateway-kubernetes-ingress/how-tos/minimize-downtime-during-deployments/) needs up to 90 seconds to remove a pod from its routing table.
 Stopping an app pod immediately would still send traffic to the pod for a few minutes, causing random 502 errors to appear in the client web browser.

-You can add (or adjust) the timeout by adding a `runtimeTerminationDelaySeconds` value to the `OperatorConfiguration` CR:
+You can add or change the timeout by adding a `runtimeTerminationDelaySeconds` value to the `OperatorConfiguration` CR:

 ```yaml
 apiVersion: privatecloud.mendix.com/v1alpha1